 During The Great Awakening, Alex Su started to unwittingly build his brand day in and day out by caring enough to learn to speak in the new language he saw being birthed with The Great Awakening.
 A language that was raw, real, and human―and straight to our social feeds when we were hungry for it most.

 Did he know where it was leading?
 All caps NO.

 The best part?
 Ironclad just knew they wanted him.

 Come, they said.
 We’ll figure out those formal roles and responsibilities HR requires as we go along.

-Alex and Ironclad started with a white board to create the position that honored Alex’s gifts and talents and how it intertwines with the Ironclad community.
+Alex and Ironclad started with a whiteboard to create the position that honored Alex’s gifts and talents and how it intertwined with the Ironclad community.

-Alex Su has joined the few that knows how it feels to make your own map.
+Alex Su has joined the few that know how it feels to make your own map.